Zahid-Hasan-Mozumder/Disaster-Management---A-Spring-Boot-Web-App/README.md

 ## Features

 - **User Types**:
-  - **Admin**: Manages and assigns tasks to volunteers, approves crises, and manages donations and inventory.
+  - **Admin**: Manages and assigns tasks to volunteers, approves crises, manages donations and inventory and can update personal information.
   - **Volunteer**: Logs in, registers, and responds to assigned tasks.
 Can purchase relief supplies and update personal information.
   - **Anonymous**: Can report crises and donate funds.